i3drobotics/i3dr_phobos-ros/README.md

 * Adjustment of frame sizes
 * Adjustment of frame rate (currently up to 30 fps at 5MP)

+Camera properties (i.e. Exposure, Gain) can be controlled using services after launching the tiscamera_ctrl node This is detailed in the example launch file 'phobos.launch'.

-Stereo calibration of Phobos can be done using the launch files provided
+Stereo calibration of Phobos can be done using the launch files provided.

-Package includes support for hand-eye calibration through alvar markers
+Package includes support for hand-eye calibration through alvar markers.

 Support will soon be added for control over triggering.